Search

 Westend61/Getty Images/Westend61

-When you run a small business or you're self-employed, saving for retirement isn't as straightforward as electing to reroute a portion of your salary to a 401(k).
-Saving for your future self—and possibly helping any employees you have to save as well—is up to you to establish.
+When you run a small business or you're self-employed, saving for retirement isn't as straightforward as electing to put a portion of your salary in a 401(k).
+Saving for your future self—and possibly helping any employees you have save as well—is up to you.

-Two common options for putting away some of your income for retirement are simplified employee pension plan (SEP) IRAs and Roth IRAs.
+Two common options for building long-term retirement wealth are Simplified Employee Pension (SEP) IRAs and Roth IRAs.

-Each can provide you with certain tax advantages, but they don't work the same way.
+As you look at SEP IRA vs. Roth IRA, understand that each can provide you with certain tax advantages, but they don't work the same way.
 They have distinct characteristics and rules regarding their contributions, taxation and distributions.
-Read on to learn more about how these accounts compare to each other and when you may want to consider one or both.
+Read on to learn more about how these accounts compare and when you may want to consider one or both.

 What is a SEP IRA & how does it work?

 A SEP IRA is a retirement plan that an employer of any business size may offer as a benefit, whether you have employees or are entirely self-employed.
-You need only take the steps to establish the SEP IRA and then begin making contributions.
+You just need to take the steps to establish the SEP IRA and then begin making contributions.

 SEP IRA contributions

 It's important to note that, unlike traditional employer-sponsored plans, only the employer can make SEP IRA contributions.
-You'll be required to contribute an equal percentage of each qualified employee's pay to their SEP IRA, up $66,000 in 2023 or $69,000 in 2024, or a maximum of 25% of their salary, whichever is less.
+You'll be required to contribute an equal percentage of each qualified employee's pay to their SEP IRA, up to $70,000 in 2025 or $72,000 in 2026, or a maximum of 25% of their salary, whichever is less.
 If you're a sole proprietor, you will have a 20% limit that applies to your net earnings from self-employment.

 SEP IRA set-up